How to Heal as a City

 Sometimes there are no words, and at this time, we are seeking professional help.
-There’s a reason why there are psychiatrists and psychologists and therapists in the world.
-Because they help people emotionally heal.

 Dr. Steven Schlozman is an assistant professor of psychiatry at Harvard Medical School, staff child psychiatrist at Massachusetts General Hospital, and a parent who lives with his family in Belmont.
 We all, as residents of the Greater Boston area, have a deep connection to the Boston Marathon, and the signs of stress can be as simple as not sleeping to more complex behaviors like acting out in frustration.
 We asked Schlozman how we can begin to heal:

 Stick to routines as much as possible, and this helps not just kids but all of us.
 Our anxiety actually gets peaked more when we are thrown off of our routines, especially if they’re surprises.
 It seems obvious, but it’s really easy to forget.
 And that can lead itself to almost a kind of almost impulsive, or compulsive, desire to keep checking the news over and over and over to make sure you don’t miss something.

 The Marathon is such a big deal to us as residents of Massachusetts, so a lot of people are taking this very personally.
 How can we start to heal as a city?

 Sticking to what you would normally do as a city, all the really cool things that Boston does as a city.
 You don’t want to try to forget it and move on overnight.
 I’ve been thinking a lot about this, and I think what would make sense for the city to do, for the citizens to do, would be as best as possible stick to having it be Boston.
 Don’t let it be only the city that had a bombing.
 I don’t think that’s how Boston wants to define itself.